dataforseo/TypeScriptClient/docs/classes/PageContentInfo.md

 > **`optional`** **header**: [`PageSectionContentInfo`](PageSectionContentInfo.md)

-parsed content of the header
+content of the header of the table

 #### Implementation of